namewiz/price-quotes/README.md

 - **`product_variant` is a price axis, not product identity** — it selects which price applies.
   `.ng` with variant `transfer` is the same product at a different price.
-- **`product_features` is descriptive, not selective** — it's for display/filtering, not
+- **`product_features` is descriptive, not selective** — for display and filtering, not pricing.
-  pricing.
-Bundles and add-ons are modeled with the variant axis or as separate products; see "Scenario 7" in the design doc.
+  Bundles are modeled with the variant axis or as separate products.

-A price with both a discount *and* a fee is authored as two rows that repeat the price — they merge into one price with two adjustments, not two competing prices.
-Note that a catalog row can also declare `adjustment_kind=markup`; markup changes what `unitPrice` *is* (the seller's margin) and is never returned as a separate line item in the quote — see "Debug breakdown":
+A price with both a discount *and* a fee is authored as two rows repeating the price; they merge into one price with two adjustments, not two competing prices:

 ```csv
 product_sku,price_amount,adjustment_kind,adjustment_type,adjustment_value,adjustment_label